Using AGN lightcurves to map accretion disc temperature fluctuations: Testing our model

-As expected, the goodness of fit improves with less smoothing, but the temperature fluctuations have higher amplitude and more structure than the input fluctuations.
-For example, the peak amplitudes of the $\xi = 1$ case in Figures~\ref{fig:outgo_panel}, \ref{fig:ingo_panel}, \ref{fig:innout_panel}, and \ref{fig:bumps_panel} is larger than the input fluctuations by a factor of 2 or more.
+Looking closer at Figures~\ref{fig:outgo_panel} and \ref{fig:ingo_panel}, we note that the goodness of fit improves with less smoothing, but the temperature fluctuations have higher amplitude and more structure than the input fluctuations.
+For example, the peak amplitudes of the $\xi = 1$ case in Figures~\ref{fig:outgo_panel} and \ref{fig:ingo_panel} are larger than the input fluctuations by a factor of 2 or more.
 This is the standard issue for these types of inversion problems.
 The better the fit to the data, the amplitudes of the inverted temperature increase and the physical scales decrease.
 The linear inversions closely match the non-linear inputs provided we use the smoothing to keep the fractional amplitude below 10--20~per~cent.
 As the fractional amplitude increases, the linear and non-linear lightcurves generated by the fluctuations diverge.
 If they become too large, the linearized model can even produce unphysical negative temperatures and fluxes.
+This also means that our linearized model is not suitable for modeling changing look (e.g., \citealt{dexter19}) or hypervariable \citep{rumbaugh18} AGNs, where the flux variations are large.